 The purpose of participation isn’t about speaking; it’s about offering something to respond to.
 Rather than just taking notes, ask students to deliberately engage their peers in an interesting conversation.

-The following assignment was inspired by the conversations I had with these three amazing colleagues and teachers.
-And I hope sharing these thoughts here helps you think about participation differently.
-In this case, all of my students have the privilege of owning their own laptops and we have a (relatively) reliable WiFi connection in our classroom.
+In the case of this class, all of my students have the privilege of owning their own laptops and we have a (relatively) reliable WiFi connection in our classroom.
 But in a computer lab or with a cart of rented laptops, you could have students without personal access to technology do this as well.
-Or, even better, after class do a class recap that forces them to look at their notes again and immediately apply what they learned.
-A fourth, also amazing, colleague does this in her class and it works really well.
+Or, even better, after class do a class recap that tasks students with reviewing their notes again (if they have bandwidth at home) and immediately apply what they learned.

-This kind of participation feels like more responsible pedagogy where the point is to increase the strength of the connections students make in class.
-Solidify those nebulous ideas.
+This level of participation and engagement is more responsible pedagogy where the point is to reinforce what students learned in class, solidify those nebulous ideas.
 At the graduate level, I learn so much from my colleagues.
 Why not engage students in learning from each other, too?
-A class discussion is definitely a great place to start, and I ask students to come up with their own discussion questions and Tweet them.
+A class discussion is a great place to start, and I ask students to come up with their own discussion questions and to Tweet them using the class hashtag.
 But collective note-taking takes this to the next level.

 I use Google Drive for many things: I store my lesson plans there, and I have student folders in there (that they share with me) where I can read, grade, and comment on their assignments.
-A colleague recommended I share a Google Doc with my students and ask them to collaboratively note-take there.
+Now, at the start of each class, I share a Google Doc with my students and ask them to collaboratively note-take there.
 The document is broken up into the five acts of The Duchess of Malfi, which we will cover over the course of five class periods.
 Each day/act is broken up into three parts: summary, analysis, and discussion.
-These are the three tasks that all three student groups will rotate through.
+These are the three tasks that all three student teams will rotate through.

 Groups of 4-5 students will take turns working on these three tasks and updating the Class Notes Google Doc: